Existence of a Phase Transition in Harmonic Activation and Transport: Abstract

 \section{Abstract}

 Harmonic activation and transport (HAT) is a stochastic process that rearranges finite subsets of $\Z^d$, one element at a time.
-Specifically, HAT is a Markov chain with the following dynamics.
-Given a finite $U \subset \Z^d$ with at least two elements, HAT removes $x$ from $U$ according to the harmonic measure of $x$ in $U$, and then adds $y$ according to the probability that random walk from $x$, conditioned to hit the remaining set, leaves from $y$ when it first does so.
+Given a finite set $U \subset \Z^d$ with at least two elements, HAT removes $x$ from $U$ according to the harmonic measure of $x$ in $U$, and then adds $y$ according to the probability that simple random walk from $x$, conditioned to hit the remaining set, steps from $y$ when it first does so.
 In particular, HAT conserves the number of elements in $U$.

 We study the classification of HAT as recurrent or transient, as the dimension $d$ and number of elements $n$ in the initial set vary.
-In \cite{calvert2021}, it was proved that the stationary distribution of HAT (on certain equivalence classes of sets) exists when $d = 2$, for every number of elements $n \geq 2$.
+In \cite{calvert2021}, it was proved that the stationary distribution of HAT (on sets viewed up to translation) exists when $d = 2$, for every number of elements $n \geq 2$.
 We prove that HAT exhibits a phase transition in both $d$ and $n$, in the sense that HAT is transient when $d \geq 5$ and $n \geq 4$.

-Remarkably, transience occurs in only one ``way'': The initial set fragments into clusters of two or three elements---but no other number---which then grow indefinitely separated.
+Remarkably, transience occurs in only one ``way'': The set splits into clusters of two or three elements---but no other number---which then grow steadily, indefinitely separated.
 We call these clusters dimers and trimers.
 Underlying this characterization of transience is the fact that, from any set, HAT reaches a set consisting exclusively of dimers and trimers, in a number of steps and with at least a probability which depend on $d$ and $n$ only.